yunojuno/elasticsearch-django/README.rst

     def as_search_document(self, index):
         return {'name': "foo"} if index == 'foo' else {'name': "bar"}

-In the case of the second method, the simplest possible implementation would be a dictionary containing the names of the fields being updated and their new values.
-However, if the value is itself an object, it will have to serialized properly.
-As an example:
+In the case of the second method, the simplest possible implementation would be a dictionary containing the names of the fields being updated and their new values, and this is the default implementation.
+If the fields passed in are simple fields (numbers, dates, strings, etc.) then a simple ``{'field_name': getattr(obj, field_name}`` is returned.
+However, if the field name relates to a complex object (e.g. a related object) then this method will raise an ``InvalidUpdateFields`` exception.
+In this scenario you should override the default implementationwith one of your own.

 .. code:: python

     def as_search_document_update(self, index, update_fields):
-        # create a basic attr: value dict from the fields that were updated
+        # create a basic attr: value dict from the fields that were updated,
+        # this is the default implementation
         doc = {f: getattr(self, f) for f in update_fields}
         # if the 'user' attr was updated, we need to convert this from
         # a User object to something ES can index - in this case just the full name